 The Wirecutter staff paired headphones with a sixth generation iPod Touch.
-Each set of headphones was assessed for maximum levels of pink noise—which sounds similar to white noise, minus lower frequencies that are not associated with noise-induced hearing loss.
+Each set of headphones was assessed for maximum levels of pink noise — which sounds similar to white noise, minus lower frequencies that are not associated with noise-induced hearing loss.
 Headphone loudness was also tested while playing two loud songs (“Cold Water” by Major Lazer and ZZ Top’s “Chartreuse”).

 These findings emphasize that although volume-reducing headphones might help to protect children’s ears, parents should still supervise their use and encourage children to keep the volume at a safe level.
-NIDCD Director James F. Battey, Jr., M.D., Ph.D., provides a good rule of thumb: “If a parent is an arm’s length away, a child wearing headphones should still be able to hear when asked a question,” he said in a related article published December 6, 2016, in the New York Times.
+NIDCD Director James F. Battey, Jr., M.D., Ph.D., [retired as of 2018] provides a good rule of thumb: “If a parent is an arm’s length away, a child wearing headphones should still be able to hear when asked a question,” he said in a related article published December 6, 2016, in the New York Times.
 If your child doesn’t pass this test, he or should take a break from the music and turn the volume down when listening starts again.

 Tips for protecting children’s hearing when listening to musical devices can be found on the Noisy Planet website.